cBioPortal/cbioportal/docs/File-Formats.md

 - **SERUM_PSA**
 - **DRIVER_MUTATIONS**

-##### Other columns without specific functionality
+##### Custom columns in clinical data
-You can add any additional columns with clinical data to either the patient or sample file.
-If correctly formatted with the 5-row header, cBioPortal will add them to the database.
-Be sure to provide the correct `Datatype`, as described above (for the header lines), for optimal search, sorting, filtering (in [clinical data tab](http://www.cbioportal.org/study?id=brca_tcga#clinical)) and visualization.
+cBioPortal supports custom columns with clinical data in either the patient or sample file.
+They should follow the previously described 5-row header format.
+Be sure to provide the correct `Datatype`, for optimal search, sorting, filtering (in [clinical data tab](http://www.cbioportal.org/study?id=brca_tcga#clinical)) and visualization.

+The Clinical Data Dictionary from MSKCC is used to normalize clinical data, and should be followed to make the clinical data comparable between studies.
+This dictionary provides a definition whether an attribute should be defined on the patient or sample level, as well as provides a name, description and datatype.
+The data curator can choose to ignore these proposed definitions, but not following this dictionary might make comparing data between studies more difficult.
+It should however not break any cBioPortal functionality.
+See GET /api/ at [http://oncotree.mskcc.org/cdd/swagger-ui.html#/](http://oncotree.mskcc.org/cdd/swagger-ui.html#/) for the data dictionary of all known clinical attributes.

 ## Discrete Copy Number Data
 The discrete copy number data file contain values that would be derived from copy-number analysis algorithms like [GISTIC](http://www.ncbi.nlm.nih.gov/sites/entrez?term=18077431) or [RAE](http://www.ncbi.nlm.nih.gov/sites/entrez?term=18784837).
 GISTIC can be [installed](http://www.broadinstitute.org/cgi-bin/cancer/publications/pub_paper.cgi?mode=view&paper_id=216&p=t) or run online using the GISTIC 2.0 module on [GenePattern](http://genepattern.broadinstitute.org/gp/pages/login.jsf).
 For some help on using GISTIC, check the [Data Loading: Tips and Best Practices](Data-Loading-Tips-and-Best-Practices.md) page.